This post may contain affiliate links so I earn a commission.

 However, once a rats enters your home it's not going to leave on its own.

-In fact, once a rat enters you home it leave behind a trail of scents and smells that actually lures more rats into your home.
+In fact, once a rat enters your house it leaves behind a trail of scents and smells that actually lures more rats inside.

 So, in order to protect your home and remove these unwanted pests it's important to quickly identify which type of rat you're dealing with and remove them using the best way possible.....traps.

 That's right, trapping rats is the best way to remove them from your home.

 It's fast, effective and easy once you seal off their access points and prevent additional rats from coming inside.

 Poisons are simply too dangerous, glue boards or cruel and don't work, and various repellents and ultrasonic noise machines are a waste of money.